Analysis in Ocient

 Multi-Class Classification with Support Vector Machines and Logistic Regression

-Both logistic regression and SVM are binary classifiers, but you can use either to build a multi-class classifier to handle any number of classes.
+Both logistic regression and SVM are binary classifiers, but you can use either to build a multi-class classifier to handle any number of classes. can perform this automatically with either model.

 This example shows the CREATE statement for the SVM model, which uses the same data as the K Nearest Neighbors and Multi-Class Classification with Neural Networks examples.